 The paper is organized as follows.
-In Section II, we introduce the system and network model.
-In Section III, the distribution of the dominant interference-to-noise ratio is given for this model.
-Based on this, the node density - outage probability tradeoff is presented in Section IV.
-The impact of linear filtering is analyzed in Section V.
+In Section 2, we

+introduce the system and network model.
+In Section 3, the distribution of interference levels and of the dynamic range (dominant interference-to-noise ratio) is given for this model.
+Based on this, the node density - outage probability tradeoff is presented in Section 4.
+The maximum acceptable interference levels for high quality-of-service wireless network performance and for low electromagnetic environmental risks to the population are shown to be surprisingly similar in Section 5.